netspective-labs/ugc/README.md

-We call it _Universal_ UGC (`UUGC`) because it can be used for a variety of use-cases such as commenting system (e.g. blog comments), forum messages, real-time chats, sync'ing with Discord, LinkedIn, Slack, Teams, etc.
+We call it _Universal_ UGC (`UUGC`) because it can be used for a variety of use-cases such as commenting system (e.g. blog comments), forum messages, real-time chats, sync'ing with Discord, LinkedIn, Slack, Teams, etc. and integrating Hypothes.is and other annotation platforms.

 ## Features